eckardm/work-stuff/digital-processing/appraisal.md

 ![Preview file](preview-file.png)

 If your browser has a viewer for the format, it will appear.
 Otherwise, you will be prompted to download or open the file.
 Alternatively, all files can be downloaded for local analysis by clicking **(Download)**.
-To manually review files:
+Use the following programs to manually review files:

   * Use **Quick View Plus** to review the content of most files.